Medically Reviewed

 Eating out with a food intolerance or allergy can feel fraught with uncertainty, anxiety, and the not-always-unfounded fear of making a scene or being seen as a difficult customer.
 Yet dining out is a fundamental part of social life, professional culture, and the simple pleasure of food β and with the right strategies, it is genuinely possible to enjoy meals away from home safely and confidently.
 Individuals who also follow a low-FODMAP diet for IBS alongside their gluten-free requirements face additional complexity that warrants specific restaurant communication strategies.
 The key takeaway is that effective communication with restaurant staff, combined with an understanding of where risks are highest, dramatically reduces the probability of accidental exposure.
 This guide provides practical scripts, specific questions, and the framework for evaluating and navigating restaurants when you have coeliac disease, a dairy allergy, or another significant dietary intolerance.
+This eating out food intolerances guide is designed to be the single resource you keep open while you actually cook, shop, or plan β practical first, evidence second, padding never.
+By the end you will understand the eating out food intolerances fundamentals well enough to adapt them to your own kitchen rather than follow them as a fixed recipe.

 Before You Arrive: Research, Reservation, and Preparation